ERC

 User Option: erc-prompt-for-password

-If non-nil (the default), M-x erc prompts for a password.
+If non-nil (the default), M-x erc and M-x erc-tls prompt for a server password.
+This only affects interactive invocations of erc and erc-tls.

 Full name